Gowri4622/BACK-PROPOGATION---SINGLE-NEURON-/README.md

 # BACK-PROPAGATION---SINGLE-NEURON-
 ## AIM:
-To write a python program to perform Back Propagation with Single Neuron.
+To write a python program to perform Back Propagation in Single Neuron.

 ## Equipments Required:
 1. Hardware – PCs